 When a person passes away, it’s often possible to roll the RRSPs over to a beneficiary on a tax-deferred basis.
 If the beneficiary is a spouse, common-law partner or a financially dependent child or grandchild with a mental or physical disability, the beneficiary can request that it roll over to the beneficiary’s RRSPs or RRIFs.

-Best to speak with an Experior Financial Group so they can do a full financial analysis to determine the best plan of investing for you.
-You will understand things like your contribution limits, tax benefits, taxable income, tax savings, deduction limit, capital gains, investment certificates, RRSP contribution limit, tax free savings account, rrsp investments, tax advantages and more.
+Best to speak with an Experior Financial Group associate so they can do a full financial analysis to determine the best plan of investing for you.
+You will understand things like your contribution limit, tax benefits, taxable income, tax savings, deduction limit, capital gains, investment certificates, RRSP contribution limits, tax free savings account, RRSP investments, tax advantages and more.
 You’ll be in good hands and ready for a retirement that meets your goals.

 Yes you can, but you generally have to pay tax when you cash in, make withdrawals, or receive payments from the plan.